YDYordanov/Few-shot-NLEs/README.md

 You can find the small-e-WinoGrande dataset in the folder with that name.

+You can find the raw Mechanical Turk data in the Results folder.

-Additional scripts and the Mechanical Turk data will be available by the end of 2022.
+Additional scripts will be available by the end of 2022.

 ## Installation instructions